 Have you decided to adopt a dog?
 Congratulations!
+Dog adoption is a great way to find your next canine companion.
 It's a wonderful thing to provide a home to a dog in need.
-Dog adoption is also a great way to find your next canine companion.
+Just make sure you are ready to get a dog and take on the responsibilities of dog ownership.

-When you are ready to go searching for your next dog, where will you go?
-It's important to adopt from a reputable organization where the dogs are well-cared for and profit is not the goal.
-If you are looking to adopt a homeless dog, then search for well-known rescue groups and animal shelters (preferably ones with 501(c)(3) status or those associated with local government).
+Once you are ready to go searching for your next dog, where will you go?
+It's important to adopt from a reputable, non-profit organization where the animals are well-cared for.
+If you are looking to adopt a homeless dog, then search for well-known rescue groups and animal shelters Ideally, choose those with 501(c)(3) status or those associated with local government.

-If it's a purebred dog with "good breeding" you want, then you should purchase a dog from a responsible dog breeder.
+If you want a purebred dog with papers and known history, then you should purchase a dog from a responsible dog breeder.

 Many people start by searching online for their next dog.
 While this is not an entirely bad idea, it can end up taking you down the wrong road.
-Think about it: anyone can post an ad online.
+Anyone can post an ad online.
 "Free to a good home" can mean that dog has a world of health problems and/or behavior problems.
 Even worse, some people actually sell unwanted dogs through online classifieds.
 In some cases, these people are backyard breeders or associated with puppy mills.
-Or, perhaps worse, they are trying to get rid of an unwanted or stolen pet and trying to make a profit.
+Or, they may be trying to get rid of an unwanted or stolen pet and trying to make a profit.

 Fake Dog Adoption Groups

-Unfortunately, some irresponsible groups operate under the guise of a rescue or shelter but are actually unethical or illegal businesses.
+Unfortunately, there are irresponsible groups that operate under the guise of a rescue or shelter but are actually unethical or illegal businesses.
 Make sure you do not end up "adopting" from a puppy mill or similar operation.
+Always visit adoption facilities in person and make sure the conditions are good.
+Read reviews and check references in the facility.
 If something does not feel right, ask about it.
 If you still feel suspicious or uneasy, you should leave.
+Do not pay suspiciously high adoption fees.

-As much as you may want to "rescue" a dog from poor conditions, purchasing the dog will only support them.
+As much as you may want to "rescue" a dog from poor conditions, purchasing the dog will only support their unethical practices.
 Instead, contact your local authorities if you suspect abuse, neglect or other inhumane conditions.
+They will ensure all the animals are rescued and cared for.

 Random People Selling Dogs

 This one should be obvious, but please do not buy a dog from someone at a flea market or some random person sitting in a parking lot or on the side of the road.
 You have no way of knowing the history of that dog.
 Similar to getting a dog through online classifieds, that dog could have all kinds of problems.
-Paying that random person for a dog is only going to encourage that type of irresponsible behavior (the person might be a backyard breeder).
+Paying that random person for a dog is only going to encourage that type of irresponsible behavior.
+The person might be a backyard breeder, meaning you are supporting their business and helping them bring more dogs into a bad situation.
 Even getting a dog for free this way is a bad idea (chances are you will pay for it later).

 There are millions of dogs in legitimate animal shelters and rescue groups waiting for their forever homes.
 Please help support those organizations by adopting from them!